Classical and Semiclassical Stability of Emergent Universes in Jordan-Brans-Dicke Theory: Static Universe solution and its classical stability

-Following the scheme of the model in Ref.~\cite{delCampo:2007mp}, we are going to consider that the matter potential $U(\Psi)$ is flat, that is $U(\Psi)=U_0=Constant$.
-Usually, during the static regimen of the EU scenario, see models in Ref.~\cite{delCampo:2007mp}, it is assumed that the inflaton field is rolling in the flat section of its potential, in this case the momentum $P_\Psi$ Eq. (\ref{con_energia}) is conserved.
-Then we can write the Hamiltonian constrain as follows,
+Following the scheme of the model in Ref.~\cite{delCampo:2007mp}, we are going to consider that the matter potential $W(\psi)$ is flat, that is $W(\psi)=W_0=Constant$.
+This is justified, since usually in the EU models it is considered that during the static regime the inflaton field $\psi$ is rolling in the flat section of its potential, see Ref.~\cite{delCampo:2007mp}.
+Then, we can notice that during the static regime the momentum $P_\psi$ is conserved.
+Then we can write the Hamiltonian constraint as follows